utksi/benchmarks/mlff_ion_diffusion.md

    4. 512 cores
    Walltime: 1.0440 hours

-- Diffusion events, need ~10 ps at the least for halides, more for cation diffusion
+- Diffusion events: need ~10 ps at the least for halide ions, more for cation diffusion